John117mc/Cursos_DS_DA/Charts/Boxplot/README.md

-# Charts Boxplot using ggplot2 and ploty.
+# Charts Boxplot using ggplot2 and plotly.

 <p align="center">